stevavoliajvar/stop_cloudflare/what-to-do.md

 ######  Website owner / Web developer

 - Do not use Cloudflare solution.
-You are loser if you fall to that easy solution.
-You can do better than that, right?
+You are **loser** if you fall to that easy solution.
+You can do better than that, *right*?

+- Do you need HTTPS certificate?
+Use "[Let's Encrypt](https://letsencrypt.org/)" or just buy it from CA company.

 - Install Web Application Firewall (such as OWASP) and Fail2Ban on _your_ server and configure it _properly_.